ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### USED_NODE_COUNT

-This is the total number of nodes that are currently allocated to RTREE indexes
+This is the total number of nodes that are currently allocated to RTREE indexes.

 ##### NODE_SIZE